nestorSag/streaming-gmm/README.md

 val model = GradientGaussianMixture.init(data,k)
 ```

-the above will use the result of a K-means model fitted with a small sample to set initial
+the above line will use the result of a K-means model fitted with a small sample to set initial
 weights, means and covariances.

-We can initialize the model as above and then perform gradient ascent iterations in a single instruction with:
+YOu can initialize the model as above and then perform gradient ascent iterations in a single instruction with:

 ```
 val model = GradientGaussianMixture.fit(data,k)